 Coronavirus (COVID-19): a message to everyone we support

-We wanted to let you know that we're working hard to make sure we continue to provide help and support to anyone who is experiencing issues with drugs, alcohol or mental health throughout the coronavirus (COVID-19) outbreak.
+We wanted to let you know that we're working hard to provide help and support to anyone who is experiencing issues with drugs, alcohol or mental health during the coronavirus (COVID-19) outbreak.

 If you’re already being supported by us

 Staff in our local services in England and Scotland are working closely with other organisations in your area to make sure there’s no interruption to the support you receive.

 We’re making more use of phones and online appointments to support you, but there may be times when you need to come into your local service.

 We've also changed the way we do some prescriptions.
 See how prescriptions have changed during coronavirus.

 And because it's harder to meet face-to-face, we have put together a list of places where you can find support, community and advice online.

 If you have any questions, please contact us by phone, text or email.
 We’ll do our best to make sure you're still getting the help you need.

 If you're registered with one of our services and develop symptoms of coronavirus, please don’t come into the service but do contact us to let us know.